nanda-aldiansyah/urban-sql/README.md

 ## Files Included
 /sql
 Contains SQL scripts for creating all database tables and defining relationships.
-README.md
-Provides an overview and documentation for the database schema.
 ## Technologies Used
 - PostgreSQL
 - DBeaver (for query execution and design)